-As an alumna of the Ohio State Counselor Education Program, I can appreciate the unique challenges and educational experiences that the program offers while ensuring interns have a high-quality and challenging internship experience.
+Hello and thank you for your interest in the counseling internship at Ohio State Counseling and Consultation Service.
+This internship is a great opportunity to gain practical experience across a diverse spectrum of clinical concerns while being supported by a multidisciplinary team of clinical professionals.
 My primary goal is to ensure your experience is challenging yet supportive.
 Counseling and Consultation Service has a three-pronged mission of providing both clinical services, training and outreach and our counseling interns are an integral part of that mission.

 - The Counseling and Consultation Service's 10-month Clinical Counseling internshipis designed for students currently enrolled in The Ohio State University Counselor Education Graduate School program.
 The internship's primary emphasis is on advanced training in Clinical Counseling and the provision of supervised clinical interventions.

-- This program begins on August 3, 2020, and includes three full time weeks of orientation training in August and a week of training in December, following the end of classes for Fall Semester.
+- This program begins on August 1, 2022, and includes three full time weeks of orientation training in August.
 Interns also participate in providing some clinical coverage over academic breaks.
 The overall emphasis of the experience will be advanced clinical training.